The best games console 2020: Switch, Xbox One or PS4?

 Microsoft's Xbox Live Gold is similar.
 It's £49.99 a year, and grants you access to multiplayer, special store discounts and different games every month through the Games with Gold perk.
 This usually consists of two Xbox 360 games and two Xbox One games, if not always ones as high-profile as Sony lays out.

-Family and Parental Controls
+Best games console: family and Parental Controls

 We won’t mess about here.
-If you want to buy a game console for the whole family, including some pre-teen kids, a Nintendo Switch is the best choice.
+If you want to buy a game console for the whole family, including some pre-teen kids, a Nintendo Switchis the best choice.

 All three lead platforms actually offer great parental controls, but you’ll feel safest with the Switch.
 Why?